imagingofthings/pyFFS/joss_paper/paper.md

 recommended.
 In the benchmarking tests below, we use `float32`/ `complex64` arrays.
 Secondly, the benefits of using a GPU typically emerge when the processed arrays are larger than the CPU cache.
 So the crossover between CPU and GPU performance can be very hardware-dependent.
-All benchmarking below is performed on a Lenovo ThinkPad P15 Gen 1 laptop, with an Intel i7-10850H six-core processor and an NVIDIA Quadro RTX 3000 GPU.

 Figure \Ref{fig:gpu_ffs} compares the processing time between a CPU and a GPU for computing an increasing number of FS coefficients.